appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Upload-CSV-Data-to-Table.md

 ---
-description: This page shows you how to bulk insert CSV data using a Filepicker widget.
+description: This page shows you how to insert CSV data using a Filepicker widget.
 ---

 # Insert CSV Data

-This page shows you how to bulk insert CSV data using a Filepicker widget.
+This guide walks you through the process of inserting multiple rows into a datasource using CSV data uploaded through the Filepicker widget.

 ## Prerequisites
 * A connected datasource to insert data.
 For the list of datasources supported by Appsmith, see [Datasources](/connect-data/reference).